-When I speak about partnerships I am not only referring to our local manufacturing initiatives, but rather this model of collaboration is something that we try to use in all our activities.
+When I speak about partnerships I am not only referring to our local manufacturing initiatives but rather this model of collaboration is something that we try to use in all our activities.
 One example is a partnership we established with Oxford University in the UK and local health authorities regarding diabetes screening.
-The aim is to bring the most modern screening practices and to raise awareness about the prevention of diabetes being more favorable than treating the disease once it has already developed.
+The aim is to bring the most modern screening practices and to raise awareness about the prevention of diabetes being more favourable than treating the disease once it has already developed.
 Both the university and health authorities have been extremely pleased with this collaboration, which is why we will continue supporting it for years to come.

 The incidence of diabetes is a major issue for Gulf countries, and it must be addressed today.
 Whereas current estimates place the incidence of diabetes at one out of four people, this is soon expected to reach two out of four given current trends.
 There are many factors that exacerbate the situation, including environmental, genetic and lifestyle conditions.
 Environmentally, the weather here is simply too hot for people to be sufficiently active outside, particularly since air conditioning is now a staple comfort in all settings.
-People move from their air conditioned home, to their air conditioned car to reach their air conditioned office, and so on.
+People move from their air-conditioned home to their air-conditioned car to reach their air-conditioned office, and so on.
 Furthermore, given that locals were originally desert dwellers, their genetic makeup had adapted to live under conditions of general food scarcity and strenuous conditions.
 These genetic predispositions are now overwhelmed with modern eating and lifestyle habits, which include lack of exercise, consumption of excess sugar and non-healthy food.

 Finally, there is an added factor of Arab culture that values great hospitality involving long meals with abundant food.
 When you combine all these factors it becomes evident that we have a ticking bomb on our hands that we must avert as best we can.
 The same goes for hypertension, which is also diagnosed in 25 percent of the population.
 Merck cannot tackle these issues alone, which is why we strongly believe that collaboration is the right way forward.

 The benefits of such collaborations are clear in the evolution of local healthcare systems.
-Here in the UAE this has lead to improved regulations and a tighter control of the pharmaceutical industry, such as through the dollarization of all imported medicines.
+Here in the UAE this has lead to improved regulations and tighter control of the pharmaceutical industry, such as through the dollarization of all imported medicines.
 How does Merck perceive such initiatives and ongoing changes?

 Most of these initiatives are understandable and even necessary to some extent.
 Pricing issues are always sensitive for both the pharmaceutical companies and health authorities; however, there is a general understanding that the driving factor behind any new regulations should be sound pharma-economic analysis.
-This is why a constant and transparent dialogue is essential between both parties and through this we can find middle ground for the benefit of patients.
+This is why a constant and transparent dialogue is essential between both parties and through this, we can find a middle ground for the benefit of patients.

 Similarly, the reimbursement systems of the region are currently being determined, with a mix of private and public payers at the moment.
 Where do you see this trend going and how will this affect the pharmaceutical industry?

 The general trend seems to point to a convergence of interests between the private and public sectors in order to find the most efficient reimbursement schemes according to the legal framework and needs of each country.
 Here in the UAE we have dedicated teams for both of the sectors given that one is based on tenders and the other is more of a traditional sales representative marketing approach.
 Given this trend of convergence, however, I do foresee that we will eventually integrate both teams into a single operation.
-Currently the private sector represents the majority of our revenue here in the UAE, however, other countries are dominated by the public sector, which in some countries includes the military hospitals and institutions.
+Currently, the private sector represents the majority of our revenue here in the UAE, however, other countries are dominated by the public sector, which in some countries includes the military hospitals and institutions.